With so many credit card options out there, it may be hard to choose a new one.

 It might be best to look for a card that offers an initial APR of 0% and then an ongoing low interest rate.

 Keep in mind that low-interest credit cards usually require a good credit score to qualify.
 Generally, the better your credit score, the lower your interest rate.
 The lowest advertised APR isn’t always what an applicant gets.

 Balance Transfer Credit Cards

 If you are in credit card debt, a balance transfer credit card could help you pay off your debt at a lower interest rate.

-However, interest rates and terms vary widely with balance transfer credit cards.
-Often the introductory rate on a balance transfer card is 0% APR, but once the introductory period ends, the interest rate shoots up.
+Interest rates and terms vary widely with balance transfer credit cards.
+A balance transfer card will often come with a 0% APR introductory period, but once that ends, the interest rate shoots up.